bortoletti-giorgia/stylegan2-ada-pytorch/README.md

 ### Prepare images

 Images must be square and with a dimension that is power-of-two.
 You can use [resize-images.py](https://github.com/bortoletti-giorgia/stylegan2-ada-pytorch/tree/main/extra/resize-images.py) with command ```python resize-images.py --source=$dataset_path --outdir=$resized_images_path --imagesize=256```.
+This code preserves the original image name in the resized image.
+So that if you create the dataset.json file it will be consistent even after running *resize-images.py*.

 ### Labeled dataset